inequality: Inequality Measures¶

 Details¶

-These indices can be used to quantify the “inequality” of a numeric sample.
+These indices can be used to quantify the “inequality” of a sample.
 They can be conceived as normalised measures of data dispersion.
 For constant vectors (perfect equity), the indices yield values of 0.
 Vectors with all elements but one equal to 0 (perfect inequality), are assigned scores of 1.
-They follow the Pigou-Dalton principle (are Schur-convex): setting \(x_i = x_i - h\) and \(x_j = x_j + h\) with \(h > 0\) and \(x_i - h \geq x_j + h\) (taking from the “rich” and giving to the “poor”) decreases the inequality
+They follow the Pigou-Dalton principle (are Schur-convex): setting \(x_i = x_i - h\) and \(x_j = x_j + h\) with \(h > 0\) and \(x_i - h \geq x_j + h\) (taking from the “rich” and giving to the “poor”) decreases the inequality.

 These indices have applications in economics, amongst others.
 The Genie clustering algorithm uses the Gini index as a measure of the inequality of cluster sizes.